biareiam/moviequiz/README.md

 # Movie Trivia

-This is a movie trivia quiz, created with the purpose of entertain movie lovers while testing their knowlege.
-It was design to be responsive on a wide range of devices, while also being easy to navigate though.
+This is a movie trivia quiz, created with the purpose of entertaining movie lovers while testing their knowledge.
+It was designed to be responsive on a wide range of devices, while also being easy to navigate though.

 ## User Experience (UX)

-The initial requirements for this project was to create a fun and interactive quiz taht could be enjoyed for anyone who loves movies.
+The initial requirements for this project was to create a fun and interactive quiz that could be enjoyed for anyone who loves movies.
 As previously mentioned the main target are movie lovers,but also anyone who wants to have a bit of fun and learn more about movies.
- The users will pick one alternative and they will know if it right or wrong straight away.
-To make it a bit more challenging, the quiz has a timer of 2 minutes. there are 15 questions, and a single answer.
+The users will pick one alternative and they will know if it is right or wrong straight away.
+To make it a bit more challenging, the quiz has a timer of 2 minutes.
+There are 15 questions, and a single answer.

 ## Features:

 - Interactive quiz elements.
-- A score counter for correct answers and incorrect ones, which allows user to check their score during the progress of the quiz.
+- A score counter for correct answers and incorrect ones, which allows users to check their score during the progress of the quiz.
-- The user is not allowed to chenge his option once pick one.
+- The user is not allowed to change options once pick one.
 - Once clicked on the option, the user will know straight away if it was the correct choice and if not, which is the right option.
-- A result's table which conatins the number of correct and wrong answers, number of attempts, and the percentage of correct answers.
+- A result's table which contains the number of correct and wrong answers, number of attempts, and the percentage of correct answers.
 - A timer that ends the quiz if the time runs out.
-- If the user desires to quit the quiz, tehy just need to click on the 'Quit' button and they will be directed to the home page.
+- If the user desires to quit the quiz, they just need to click on the 'Quit' button and they will be directed to the home page.
-- After conclude the quiz, users can try to answer it again and quit for good.
+- After concluding the quiz, users can try to answer it again and quit for good.

 ## User Stories

 ### Client Goals
 - The quiz needs to be easily accessible, with instructions of how it works.
 - It needs to be easy to see how many questions there are, and how many correct answers have been made throughout the quiz.
-- It needs to be instantly engaging to enourage the user to play the game.
+- It needs to be instantly engaging to encourage the user to play the game.
-- Questions needs to be randomised and drawn from a large bank of available questions.
+- Questions need to be randomised and drawn from a large bank of available questions.
 - Questions can not be repeated with frequency.
-- The timer must be visible at all time, so the user knows how much more long until time out.
+- The timer must be visible at all times, so the user knows how much longer until time out.
 - If desired, the user can leave the quiz at any moment.

 ### First Time Visitor Goals
 - I want it to be easy to understand what to do.
-- I want to know how many questions do I have to answer.
+- I want to know how many questions I have to answer.
 - I want to be able to easily navigate throughout the site.
 - I want to be able to play again if I want.
 - I want to know the right answers to the questions,if I choose the wrong alternative.
-- I want to know how many corrects answer did I get and how many wrong ones.
+- I want to know how many correct answers I get and how many wrong ones.

 ### Returning Visitor Goals
 - I want to be able to play the quiz with different questions.
-- I want to be able to see the correct answer if I make a choose a wrong alternative.
+- I want to be able to see the correct answer if I choose the wrong alternative.

 ## Design

 ### Color Scheme
- -  the colors used on the trivia were chosen based on the background image used.
+ -  The colors used on the trivia were chosen based on the background image used.

  ![color scheme](https://user-images.githubusercontent.com/65717229/135891976-10c0bb45-1018-402b-ae44-cf0eb0e4f4af.PNG)